cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 }
 ```

+**Notes:**
+- The percentages always refer to the limited memory of a container.
+If no limit is set, the percentages are also ignored.
+- A Java process should not be allocated too large a share of the memory.
+One should always consider any other processes that also need memory.
+If this does not happen, the actual program may crash.
-The values configurable with it must be given in the start scripts of the Dogus to the appropriate Java process as parameters.
+- The values that can be configured with this must be given as parameters to the corresponding Java process in the start scripts of the Dogus.
 A reference implementation can be found in the [Nexus Dogu](https://github.com/cloudogu/nexus/blob/77bdcfdbe0787c85d2d9b168dc38ff04b225706d/resources/util.sh#L52).

 ### Backup & restore capability